avaldebe/PowerLogger/README.md

 A subsequent single press will power up the logger.

 A double press will switch on/off the display backlight, if applicable.
-The [shutdown circuit][softpower] can be be used to connect/disconnect the display backlight power pin.
+The switching part of the [shutdown circuit][softpower] (P/N channel MOSFETS) can be be used to connect/disconnect the display backlight power pin.

 ## Install libraries on PlatformIO
 ```bash